MinyMinz/TeamHolidayManager/README.md

 ## Live SwaggerDocs

-To access the swagger docs you can go to the following url https://9rwoprs2o3.execute-api.eu-west-2.amazonaws.com/prod/docs#/
+To access the swagger docs you can go to the following url https://teamholidaymanager-api.onrender.com/docs/

 Screenshot of SwaggerDocs
 ![SwaggerDocs screenshot](static/image.png)

-## Local SwaggerDocs
+## Local SwaggerDocs with docker container
 To access the swagger docs you can run the project locally and go to the following url http://localhost:8000/docs

 # Getting Started